Adoration (1928 film)

-Adoration is a 1928 American synchronized sound drama film with a Vitaphone musical score and sound effects.
+Adoration is a 1928 American synchronized sound drama film.
+While the film has no audible dialog, it was released with a synchronized musical score with sound effects using the sound-on-disc Vitaphone process.
 The film was released by First National Pictures, a subsidiary of Warner Bros., and directed by Frank Lloyd.
 It stars Billie Dove, Antonio Moreno, Emile Chautard and Lucy Doraine.
 The film was also issued in a shorter silent version for theatres that were not yet wired for sound.